albertovpd/albertovpd/README.md

 I am a Physicist commited to apply the Scientific Method to data.

-Passionate about: data cleaning, pipelines, extracting intelligence from available sources, inferring what is not there and telling the story behind.
+Currently working as Data Engineer, providing reliable & scalable solutions.
+Passionate about Data Science matters.

+- SQL + Jinja SQL + DBT .
-- PySpark + Bash.
+- PySpark + Bash .
-- Pandas + Sckit-learn + TensorFlow.
+- Pandas + Sckit-learn + TensorFlow .
-- SQL + dashboarding.
+- CICD + pipelines in GCP .
-- Cloud Functions + Pub/Sub + Scheduler + Transfer + BigQuery.

 What happened so that a serious job could be described with emojis?  🐍💥 + 🐍 + 🐼 + 🐬 + 📊  + ☁️

-- *Currently sharpening my ML skills and finishing an AI master while working.*
 <details><summary> Click to expand.</summary>
 <p>